 Access to the GAA Museum and the new ‘Remembering Bloody Sunday’ exhibition are complementary after your Croke Park Stadium Tour or Skyline Tour.
 Tickets for these tours can be purchased here

-However, there are also some museum-only tickets available every half hour from Monday to Friday, 10am to 4pm.
+However, there are also some museum-only tickets available every half hour.
 To allow for social distancing, only 6 persons are allowed per time slot and visits are limited to 45 minutes.
 All tours and museum tickets must be booked online in advance and visitors must familiarise themselves with the GAA Museum’s guidelines and procedures

 €8 for Adults

 Families of 5 are €21